March Lawn & Landscape Tips

 One of the first shrubs to announce spring is forsythia.
 Interesting tidbit: when forsythia starts blooming it is an indicator that crabgrass has started germinating.

-Lawn Weed Control – Summer annual weeds begin germinating when soil temperatures consistently reach 55 degrees.
-With the above normal temperatures over the past week, soil temperatures have quickly climbed into the upper 40s to low 50s.
-Unless we have another cold spell, we are on course to see soil temperatures consistently reach 55 degrees by mid-March.
+Summer annual weeds begin germinating when soil temperatures consistently reach 55 degrees.
+With the above normal temperatures through most of February soil temperatures reached 55 degrees earlier than normal, the third week of February, and then dipped back into the upper 40s after last weekend’s colder nighttime temperatures.
+Unless we have another cold spell, we are on course to see soil temperatures consistently reach 55 degrees in early March.

 If you have not applied the first spring pre-emergent yet, please do so as quickly as possible.
 Whether you apply a pre-emergent yourself, or we do it for you, always follow instructions.
 Watering is a required step to move the herbicide into the top ½” of soil.